Managing Editor & Poetry Editor

 Nick Fox is a writer, tour guide, amateur musician, sporting enthusiast, and freshly minted travel writer.
 He has worked as a sailor, a burlesque emcee, a mule driver, and currently gives bicycle tours of his adopted home of New Orleans.
 He received his MFA in creative writing from Warren Wilson College and his bachelor’s degree in journalism from Northern Arizona University.
-His work has appeared in Third Coast and the Worcester Review.
+His work has appeared in Third Coast, Aethlon, The Worcester Review, and The Museum of Americana.
 He is currently listening to music and planning his next trip.

 Beautymark Design Studio